EddieJr-DigiArts/EddiePrince/README.md

 - 👋 Hi, I’m @EddiePrince
 - 👀 I’m interested in all about GameDev
-- 🌱 I’m currently learning GameDev with Godot, Blender3D Modelling and Game Audio
+- 🌱 I’m currently learning GameDev with Unreal, Blender3D Modelling and Game Audio
 - 💞️ Currently working on solo projects but reach me if you think I could help with yours
 - 📫 How to reach me: Discord -> EddiePrince#4301